 - Names or other parties or REALTORS® who may be involved in a particular transaction must not be mentioned.

 - If you do not understand the information given, ask for further explanation.

 - Hotline answers are based only on facts you provide.
 If facts are disputed, or if facts are not mentioned, Hotline answers could be different.

 - The Hotline cannot provide legal guidance for your clients or customers.
 Advice is intended for your sole use.
 In case of legal dispute, suggest that the parties retain their own legal counsel.

 Any REALTOR® member of the Pennsylvania Association of REALTORS® in good standing can utilize the Legal Hotline.

 What you can ask

-The Lawyer who takes your call will be prepared to answer questions pertinent to the brokerage of real estate and membership in the REALTOR® organization:
+The attorney who takes your call will be prepared to answer questions pertinent to the brokerage of real estate and membership in the REALTOR® organization, such as: